nz-programming/myDr/README.md

 # logme
-log yourself and analyze you
+log and analyze you, unveiling your life